ziyasensoy/ziyasensoy/README.md

 ![Student Software Engineering](https://pbs.twimg.com/profile_banners/1796970206033584128/1717710681/1500x500)

 I'm Ziya from the Netherlands, and i am a student Software Engineering.
 I really enjoy learning languages and frameworks like react, as well as work in WordPress.
-I Also enjoy wireframing, ui, ux, and design in general.I Also enjoy wireframing, ui, ux, and design in general.
+I Also enjoy wireframing, ui, ux, and design in general.
 Skills: Java / JS / HTML / CSS

 - 🔭 I’m currently working on my portfolio